CommunityVB/Community.VisualBasic/README.md

 The overall goal, at this stage, is to create a pretty complete implementation of the original [Microsoft.VisualBasic](https://github.com/dotnet/runtime/tree/master/src/libraries/Microsoft.VisualBasic.Core) namespace that works in .netstandard 2.x and, as much as possible, within a Console application running on Debian Linux.
 I make sure to use the term *namespace* as *assembly*/*project* are probably a bit misleading given that functionality for this *namespace* appears to be implemented in at least three different projects (roslyn, dotnet and winforms).
 Where possible, will try to implement everything that isn't on the following list:

+- My.Computer.Keyboard.*
+- My.Computer.Mouse.*
+- My.Computer.Screen.*
+- My.Computer.Clipboard.*
-- My.Services
+- My.Computer.Registry.*
 - My.Forms
 - MsgBox()
-- *TBD*

-Currently the above list is more of an example... will update the list as we progress forward.
+The above list is what I am currently aware of (off the top of my head) regarding functionality that is either very Windows specific (or more appropriately, WinForms specific).
+Will evaluate implementing the above functionality where possible as we progress forward.

 ## Ideas / Thoughts for moving forward...